maitosuoh/mafld-bibliometrics/README.md

 These original files were not deposited in this repository due to potential copyright infringement from these databases.

 ### Environment
-The
+The exported files from literature databases were loaded into R environment using bibliometrix (https://www.bibliometrix.org/home/).
-However, the RStudio workspace after loading those files were
+The RStudio workspace after loading those files were uploaded in this repository.

 ### R code
 The whole analysis was